Just when she should've been enjoying life the most, Amber Vesey reached her lowest point.

 She couldn't go out because she had to use the bathroom so often.
 She even had to have private conversations with professors so they'd know why she kept running out of class.

 "I was only in my early 20s.
 I thought, 'I'm not supposed to be miserable.
-I'm not supposed to be in on a Friday night because I can't leave the apartment,'" recalls Vesey, now 25.
+I'm not supposed to be in on a Friday night because I can't leave the apartment,'" Vesey says.